Schiano-NOAA/a11y-sandbox/rollback-tagpdf/README.md

 ## Efforts to remedy the issue

 - Rollback version using one of the option from: `tinytex::tlmgr("restore tagpdf")`
-- No previous versions found (I am guessing since an oficial release hasn't been put out and they are all just "tags" in the repo)
+- No previous versions found (I am guessing since an official release hasn't been put out and they are all just "tags" in the repo)

 ```